SaeedNajafi/Apriori-CPP/README.md

 **Time and Count measures**

-Experiments were done on my laptop with the following specifications.
+Experiments were done on my laptop with the following specifications:

 •	Processor: 2.7 GHz Intel Core i5, only one core was used.